 A Heritage University undergraduate application for admission: Available online at heritage.edu/apply.

-An official high school transcript or GED transcript: After admittance, with submission of official test scores, credit may be given for College Level Examination Program (CLEP), Advanced Placement (AP), or International Baccalaureate (IB) coursework.
+An official high school transcript or GED transcript: After admittance, with submission of official test scores, credit may be given for College Level Examination Program (CLEP), Seal of Biliteracy World Language Examination, Advanced Placement (AP), or International Baccalaureate (IB) coursework.

 We encourage students to submit official transcript(s) for placement review.
 In addition, if you have taken ACT, SAT and or the Smarter Balanced exams we encourage you to submit the official scores to the Office of Admissions for placement review.